(October, 1909 - December, 2003)

 We headed back for showers.
 I took a nap and Dawn read.
 We headed for the bar at Club Seaborne.
 Robert and Diane were there, talking to Gordon, an old friend of theirs from Rhode Island.
 We talked to the bartender, Kevin

-"Trust your bartender" "Can't stand it when people come to the Tropics and try to invent their own drinks".
+"Trust your bartender", he said.
+"Can't stand it when people come to the Tropics and try to invent their own drinks".
 We got our punch without the grenedine.
-Heard about the reef wedding,had a carlsberg.
+Heard about the reef wedding.
+Later, I drank a carlsberg, probably my first in twenty years.

 Met Joanne Motormouth.
-"Fart Lauderdale" Allentown and Emaus, beateeful.
-Sad bitter ending to the day.
+"Fart Lauderdale" Allentown and Emaus, beauteeful.
+She was a sad bitter ending to the day.

 Stretched, had breakfast outside.
 Headed for Carlos Rosario beach with hiking boots.
 Dawn borrowed a wetsuit.
-Dawn saw a fresh deer track and then Stephen saw a deer.
-Garbage.
-Snorkeled on the left, the main reef had too much swell.
-Had to deal with burrs.
-Did a couple of Snorkeling trips.
-Walked back drank gatorade.
+Dawn saw a fresh deer track and then I saw the deer.
+We noticed that people seemed to have dropped a lot of garbage.
+We snorkeled on the left because the main reef had too much swell.
+We had to deal with burrs that we collected on the trail.
+We snorkeled a couple of times, Dawn borrowed a wetsuit top that helped with but did not entirely defeat the heat sucking nature of seawater.
+We walked back and drank gatorade.
 I decided to finish the trip at Zoni Beach.
-Swam, beautiful clouds bring rain.
-It had electric blue light under the clouds.
-Drove back in the dark.
+We swam and watched some beautiful clouds bring rain across the water from the Virgin Islands.
+They had an eerie, electric blue light at their undersides.
+We drove back in the dark.

-Following instructions we headed to the Happy Landing on the way to Barbara Rosas.
+For dinner, we followed instructions to the Happy Landing on the way to Barbara Rosas.
 Grilled tuna rare and Fish Stroganoff.
 She used to cook at Club Seaborne.
-Jim her husband conducted an interview at the order window.
+Jim her husband conducted an interview with each customer at the order window.
 Met JJ and Colette Marie Wilson.
 Invited them to sit at our table while they waited and they ended up eating dinner with us.
-He owns a house on the island and a boat which he offered to rent us.
+He owns a house on the island and a boat which he offered to rent to us.
 He bought me a beer and very graciously treated us to a piece of Key Lime pie at the end of dinner.

-Francette waited for us to come in because leaving on the early ferry she would not see us in the morning and wanted to say goodbye.
+Francette waited for us to come in because she wanted to say goodbye.
+She was leaving on the early ferry and would be gone when we awoke in the morning.

 Waffles in the morning.
 Robert, Diane and Bernie went off to get a 15' trimaran to sail around the bay.
 I took a swim off the dock and Dawn stretched.
 I talked to Bernie about his days in the Navy.
-He had been a commander of United States Submarine and he told a bunch of great stories.
-He took us to the ferry, a quick uneventful crossing.
-We were met by Dias with a sign who drove us to the airport in San Juan.
+He had been a commander of United States submarine and he told a bunch of great stories.
+He took us to the ferry, and after a quick uneventful crossing we were met by Dias with a sign who drove us to the airport in San Juan.
 He spoke English but let us practice our Spanish on him.
-We figured out about the Agricultural X-ray, found Northwest ticketing, no line, went through security, ate a really terrible lunch. bought some barrilitos and flew to Detroit, drank in a bar and flew home.
+We figured out about the Agricultural X-ray, found Northwest ticketing, no line, breezed through security, ate a really terrible lunch. bought some barrilitos and flew to Detroit, drank in a bar and flew home.
 On time.